Does the thought of a razor sharp blade on your neck make you reach for the nearest blunt old safety razor?

 If you’d prefer to take a shower after shaving, you can splash hot water onto your face instead.

 Soak the towel in a hot water and hold it onto your face.

 Soak your brush in hot water.
-Mix shaving cream using the brush to get a thick lather.
+Use a small amount of shaving cream or soap and mix it with the brush into a lather.
 Completely cover the area you want to shave with lather using a swirling motion.
 Leave lather on your face for a short amount of time before shaving.

-First things first is to understand what the individual parts and components of a straight razor are actually called.
+The first thing to understand is what the individual parts of a straight razor are called.

 Now, pick up your razor with your first finger on the shoulder of the razor and your thumb just outside the heel.
 Follow this so that your first three fingers rest on the tang.

-Every man has his own tricks and tips on how to deal with straight razor, and you too of course will very soon have your own way.
-But before you master the art, here are the main steps on how to get the closest shave.
+Everyone has their own tricks and tips on how to deal with a straight razor, and soon enough you will also have your own way.
+But here are the main steps on how to get the closest shave.

-With your left hand, draw the skin upward to make a smooth shaving surface.
+Starting on the right hand side of your face, softly pull the skin upward with your non-shaving hand to make a smooth shaving surface.
 Shave downward across half of your cheek.
 Move your fingers down, pull the skin upward and continue shaving.

 After your cheek is completed, tilt your head left and back to expose the skin under the right jaw.
-Keep the skin tight by pulling with your fingers and continue shaving based on your beard’s grow direction.
+Keep the skin tight by softly pulling with your fingers and continue shaving based on your beard’s growing direction.

-Stretch your upper lip downward and shave at the same direction.
+Stretch your upper lip downward and shave in the same direction.